 - Singapore: Lee Kuan Yew School of Public Policy (LKYSPP) at the National University of Singapore - Master of Public Policy

-- Berlin: Hertie School of Governance - Master of Public Policy or Master of International Affairs
+- Berlin: Hertie School - Master of Public Policy or Master of International Affairs

 - São Paulo: Fundação Getulio Vargas Escola de Administração de Empresas de São Paulo (FGV-EAESP) - International Management or Management and Public Policy (in Portuguese)

 - Tokyo: University of Tokyo Graduate School of Public Policy (GraSPP) - Master of Public Policy